aglasspool/aglasspool.github.io/index.md

 # Charles Glasspool (GGGG)
 This is where it all began!
 The earliest Glasspool on record!

-Charles Glasspool, aged 54 is recorded in the 1851 Census as living at _39 Lower Kennington Lane_ next to the _Lamb and Hare_ brewery in Kennington.
+Charles Glasspool, aged 45 is recorded in the 1841 Census as living at _41 Lower Kennington Lane_ behind the _Lamb and Hare_ brewery in Kennington.
+He is listed as living there with his then-to-be wife Mary Welling and two other families living in the lodgings behind the brewery.

 This is located near the Elephant & Castle at the end of the A3, which used to be known as Portsmouth Road because it was the main road between London and Portsmouth.
+The Barclay Perkins brewery (previously the Anchor brewery subsequently purchased by Barclays Bank) was [apparently](https://beerandbrewing.com/dictionary/pZTMpBv4Va/) the largest brewer in the world at that time

 Here is a photo from 1906 looking north towards Elephant & Castle, with the brewery pictured on the right: